beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 Note the format change from BMP to TGA.
 You might want to check your `gamedata/resources.lua` to see if you're referencing the old default scars (either explicitly or e.g. autogenerating from the `bitmaps/scars` folder).
 You might also want to produce more to counteract the reduced variety.
+* default targeting priority for typed units no longer has a ±30% random component.
+Use `gadget:AllowWeaponTarget` to get back the previous behaviour.
+* engine line-move formations now use unit type power rather than a function of cost (60M+E) to distribute units around the formation.
+Power defaults to 60M+E and all known games use Lua customformations.
+* burst weapons now respect firing angle restrictions.
+See the burst section below.

 # Features
 * The `select` action now composes `IdMatches` filters as *OR* statements see [The select command]({{ site.baseurl }}{% link articles/select-command.markdown %}#idmatches_string) for further reference.
 * added a new optional boolean parameter to `Spring.GetUnitHeading`, default false.
 If true, the value returned is in radians instead of the TA 16-bit angular unit.
 * added a new callin, `GameFramePost(number frame)`.
 This is the last callin in a sim frame (regular `GameFrame` is the first).
+* added a new callin, `UnitArrivedAtGoal(unitID, unitDefID, teamID)`, for when a unit arrives at its movement goal (incl. raw move).
 Use for batching events that happened during the frame to be sent to unsynced for use in draw frames before the next sim frame.
 * added `Spring.GetTeamMaxUnits(teamID) -> number maxUnits, number? currentUnits`.
 The second value is only returned if you have read access to that team (max is public).
 There is currently no corresponding Set.